AnuragdubeyGIT/Intersections-API/README.md

     ...
   ]
 }
-If there are no intersections:
+"If there are no intersections:"

 {
   "intersections": []